 - Teeth – Rarely injury to the root of the tooth which will need Dental treatment.

-What is Chin Reduction Surgery, Reduction Genioplasty?Improving the facial balance by reducing the prominence or reshaping the chin is performed by reshaping the front on the mandible.
-The goal is to provide suitable projection of the chin as well as the correct height of the chin which is in balance with the other facial features.
-The optimum balance is determined by the proportions of the upper, mid and lower face, which is specific to men and women.
+What is chin-reduction surgery?Improving the facial balance by reducing chin prominence or reshaping the chin, which is performed by reshaping the front of the mandible.
+The goal is to provide a suitable projection of the chin as well as correct the height of the chin, putting it into better balance with the other facial features.
+The optimum balance is determined by the proportions of the upper, mid, and lower face, which is specific to men and women.

-Am I the ideal patient for Chin Reduction, Genioplasty Surgery?The ideal patients for Chin Reduction Surgery are people with a large chin which is out of proportion to the face (macrogenia), but who have a normal dental bite.
+Am I the ideal patient for genioplasty surgery?The ideal patients for a chin reduction are people with a large chin that is out of proportion to the face (macrogenia).
+These patients should still have a normal dental bite.

-Does Chin Reduction Surgery require a general anaesthetic or hospitalisation?Chin Reduction Surgery is performed under general anaesthetic, commonly as a day-case procedure.
+Does chin reduction require a general anaesthetic or hospitalisation?Chin-reduction surgery is performed under general anaesthetic, commonly as a day-case procedure.

-How long is the procedure?Chin Reduction Surgery normally takes approximately 1 to 1 ½ hours to perform depending on the complexity of the surgery.
+How long is the procedure?A chin-reduction procedure normally takes approximately 1 to 1 ½ hours to perform depending on the complexity of the surgery.

-What about the scars following Chin Reduction Surgery?The incision is placed in the lower gum of the lip and is therefore hidden inside the mouth.
-This incision heals well in 5 – 7 days.
+What about the scars following chin reduction?The incision is placed in the lower gum of the lip and is therefore hidden inside the mouth.
+This incision heals well in 5 to 7 days

-Will a special garment be required after Chin Reduction Surgery?Following Chin Reduction Surgery, a facial support garment is fitted at the end of surgery to help control swelling and reduce movement post operatively.
+Will a special garment be required after genioplasty surgery?Following a chin reduction, a facial support garment is fitted at the end of surgery to help control swelling and reduce movement post-operatively.
 This should be worn day and night for the first week.

-Can Chin Reduction Surgery be performed at the same time as other procedures?Yes, Chin Reduction is commonly performed together with Rhinoplasty or other face surgery such as Facelift, Browlift, Cheek Augmentation as well as Breast Surgery, Augmentation or Liposuction.
-What is appropriate and safe for you to combine will depend on your Medical Health, your goals and the individual procedures.
+Can a chin reduction be performed at the same time as other procedures?Yes, chin reduction is commonly performed together with rhinoplasty or other face surgery such as a facelift, brow lift, or cheek augmentation, as well as breast augmentation or liposuction.
+What is appropriate and safe for you to combine will depend on your medical health, your goals, and the individual procedures.

-What reassurance do I have with Chin Reduction Surgery?At LBPS, we understand that your decision to have Chin Reduction Surgery can be a daunting and anxious time for you.
-Our aim is to fully understand your concerns and desires, and assess your face accurately, before agreeing on a treatment plan which is in your best interest.
-If for any reason you are unsuitable for Chin Reduction Surgery, you will be advised against this form of surgery.
-We will provide you with all the information you need and support before, during and after your surgery.
+What reassurance do I have with chin reduction?At LBPS, we understand that your decision to have chin-reduction surgery can be a daunting and anxious time for you.
+Our aim is to fully understand your concerns and desires and to assess your face accurately before agreeing on a treatment plan that is in your best interest.
+If for any reason you are unsuitable for a chin reduction, you will be advised against this form of surgery.
+We will provide you with all the information you need and support before, during, and after your surgery.

-How long is the recovery time?Moderate pain / discomfort is expected for 3 – 5 days.
-Patients can go back to their normal daily activities after 1 week, but avoid strenuous exercise / activity for 6 weeks including any contact sports.
+How long is the recovery time?Moderate pain/discomfort is expected for 3 to 5 days.
+Patients can go back to their normal daily activities after 1 week but should avoid strenuous exercise/activity for 6 weeks, including any contact sports.

-What are the risks of Chin Reduction Surgery?Common to all surgical procedures there are always risks associated with surgery.
+What are the risks involved?Common to all surgical procedures, there are always risks associated with surgery.
 However, complications are uncommon.
 Bruising can occur and may take 2 weeks to resolve, while major bleeding is rare.
 Infection is infrequent (less than 0.5%) and will require a course of appropriate antibiotics.
 Some altered sensation around the chin and lower lip is expected and will commonly return to normal between 6 to 12 weeks after surgery.

-How long do the results of Chin Reduction Surgery last?The results of Chin Reduction Surgery are permanent but note that as you age your chin will change over the years.
-For example, the tissues around the chin will continue to be affected by the aging changes and gravity.
+How long do the results last?The results of chin reduction are permanent but note that as you age, your chin will change over the years.
+For example, the tissues around the chin will continue to be affected by aging changes and gravity.